iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

-- **Large Displacements:** Vibratory feeders experience translational displacements of up to 10 cm, making not only themselves prone to considerable stresses but also make wired sensors susceptible to both connector and cable fatique wear.
+- **Large Displacements:** Vibratory feeders experience translational displacements of up to 10 cm, making not only themselves prone to considerable stresses but also make wired sensors susceptible to both connector wear and cable fatigue.

 - **Regular Maintenance:** Parts of these machine are frequently disassembled for maintenance.
 It is preferred that any sensors should be as non-intrusive as